SoftwareGuy/Ignorance/README.md

 is currently on heavy life-support until they get their act together with the new Unity Multiplay system.
 Plus, it was held together by bandaids and bubble-gum.
-Depending on what you threw over the network, you'd get random latency spikes and packets would go missing even in Reliable delivery mode.
+Depending on what you threw over the network, you'd get random latency spikes and packets would go missing even in reliable delivery mode.

-Ignorance aims to replace it with a stable and high performance transport system that allows you to forget about low-level networking stress and spend more time focusing on the gameplay.
+Ignorance aims to replace it with a stable and high performance transport system that allows you to forget about low-level networking stress and spend more time focusing on the gameplay of your game.

-### Ignorance Classic vs Ignorance Threaded
+### Classic vs Threaded

-As of the latest version of Ignorance, there are two versions included in releases and this repository.
-They are as follows:

--   Classic: This one pumps the ENET Backend every LateUpdate tick, and if any events come in, they will be fired all in that tick.
-This is the "tried and true" transport pumping method.

--   Threaded: This one pumps the ENET Backend with a configurable timeout and uses seperate server and client incoming and outgoing queues.
-Network Events get placed into their respective queues and are pumped until the server or client is disconnected respectively.
-During every LateUpdate tick, the incoming queues are drained, ready for more network activity.
-This allows maximum performance, at the expense of some stability as Unity threading can be very tempermental at times.

-If performance is essential for you, use the **Ignorance Threaded** version of Ignorance.
-This will give you maximum networking performance.
-If stability is essential, use the **Ignorance Classic** version of Ignorance.
+For high performance networking, use Ignorance Threaded.
+Ignorance Classic is now deprecated and will be removed fully from Ignorance 1.4.0.

+Ignorance Threaded puts Enet inside its own thread, allowing Enet to pump the network as much as it can, queuing new events to Mirror as they are received.
+Events are sent and received using high performance ConcurrentQueues.
+The threaded version of Ignorance was deemed risky before Unity released their 2018.4 LTS branch, but it's now the go-to version for high performance UDP networking.

 ### Important note

-Since Mirror and all transports use LateUpdate to process their network code, there might be a chance that at very low framerate (ie. you are really stressing the server or creating lots of GameObjects in which Unity has to load from disk) that the networking gets overwhelmed, regardless of classic or threaded versions of Ignorance.
+Since Mirror and all transports use LateUpdate to process their network code, there might be a chance that at very low framerate (ie. you are really stressing the server or creating lots of GameObjects in which Unity has to load from disk) that the networking gets overwhelmed, regardless of how Enet is coping in the native world.

 It is essential to keep your server's frame rate running as high as possible as this will reduce latency and in-game lag.
 You will be able to tell when the server is under heavy stress when networked objects get very choppy and/or the client starts hanging.

-Until Mirror changes how they manage their transport code, we are stuck with having to deal with this design issue.
+Mirror using LateUpdate for polling is a design flaw that the main developers have little interest in fixing.
+Until they decide to change it, we are stuck with having to deal with this design issue.

 ### I have a bug!